-This Code of Conduct is designed to clarify Melbourne French Theatre Inc. [MFT]’s expectations on how contractors, associates, actors, members, subscribers, performers, administration and production staff and all paid and volunteer personnel [“Participant/s”] must conduct themselves whilst involved in the activities of the company.
+This Code of Conduct is designed to clarify Melbourne French Theatre Inc. [MFT]’s expectation of how contractors, associates, actors, members, subscribers, performers, administration and production staff and all paid and volunteer personnel [“Participant/s”] must conduct themselves whilst involved in the activities of the company.
 By following this Code of Conduct, your reputation and the brand and reputation of MFT, will be upheld and protected and enhanced.

-MFT was founded on 23 March 1977 and has endured due to adherence to an historical code and principles before this Code was introduced and which appear in it.
+MFT was founded on 23 March 1977 and has endured due to adherence to an historical code and principles before this Code was introduced.

 The Code also seeks to provide a safe, enjoyable and equitable environment for all, in undertaking their roles within MFT.